PRIVACY STATEMENT – IRISH NATIONAL STUD

-If you wish to make a complaint about the use of your personal information you may do so in person, by telephone, in writing and by email.
-Please be assured that all complaints received will be fully investigated.
+If you wish to make an enquiry or complaint about the use of your personal information, you may do so in person, by telephone, in writing or via email.

-Complaints submitted by email should be addressed to: firstname.lastname@example.org
+Enquiries or complaints submitted by email should be sent to: email@example.com

-Complaints sent by post should be addressed to, The Data Protection Officer, Irish National Stud, Tully, Kildare, Co Kildare
+Enquiries or complaints sent by post should be addressed to: Data Protection Officer, Main Stud Office, Irish National Stud, Tully, County Kildare, R51 DD56.

-You can also contact the Data Commissioners Office at www.dataprotection.ie
+You can also contact the Data Protection Commission via https://forms.dataprotection.ie/contact

 Changes to this Privacy Statement